 I have directly started my previous businesses without much planning and thinking.

-And I was constantly nagging I am not getting success in business?
+And I was constantly nagging I am not getting success in the business?

 But sometimes we need to think rationally and apply day to day hacks to find out the root cause of the problem.

-What I have discovered, most of the business failed due to lack of planning and direction.
+Most of the business failed due to a lack of planning and direction.

 The simple Pareto Principle(80/20 Rule) applicable to business management as well, like

 80% of sales come from 20% of clients

 This business management derived from the well-written business plan.